justuswilhelm/pufferfish/README.md

-# pufferfish
+# Pufferfish

 ![pufferfish](docs/puffer.png)

-Add useful defaults and configuration files for
+Pufferfish gives you useful defaults and configuration files for the following
+programs:

 - Nix,
 - NixOS,